Skip to content

 Widget development

-The widget instance component has to implement the WidgetInstance interface and the editor has to implement the WidgetInstanceEditor interface.
-You have to provide a module loader function that is used to load the widget when needed.
+The widget instance component must implement the WidgetInstance interface and the editor must implement the WidgetInstanceEditor interface.
+You must provide either a module loader function with module name or a component loader function for standalone components that is used to load the widget when needed.

 The library ships with a hello-widget example for illustration.